stuartsierra/component/README.md

 ```

 If the component and the system use *different* keys, then specify
-them as a map: Keys in the map are the keys in the component record
+them as a map of `{:component-key :system-key}`.
+That is, the `using` keys match the keys in the component,
-itself, values are the map are the corresponding keys in the system
+the values match keys in the system.
-record.

-    {:component-key :system-key}

-Using the same example:

 ```clojure
     (component/system-map